AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 #### For all others:

-Send a link to the collection you would like to import and send it to the project managers.
+Send a link to the collection you would like to import to the project managers.

 ### Upload individual documents